 Our ability to compete largely depends on the superiority, uniqueness and value of our technology and intellectual property.
 To protect our proprietary rights, we rely on a combination of patent, trademark, copyright and trade secret laws, confidentiality agreements with our employees and third parties, and protective contractual provisions.
-Further, we can give no assurances that infringement or invalidity claims (or claims for indemnification resulting from infringement claims) will not be asserted or prosecuted against us or that any such assertions or prosecutions will not materially adversely affect our business.
-Regardless of whether any such claims are valid or can be successfully asserted, defending against such claims could cause us to incur significant costs and could divert resources away from our other activities.
-In addition, assertion of infringement claims could result in injunctions that prevent us from distributing our products.
 Despite these efforts, any of the following may reduce the value of our intellectual property:

-- · our applications for patents, trademarks and copyrights relating to our business may not be granted and, if granted, may be challenged or invalidated; - · issued trademarks, copyrights, or patents may not provide us with any competitive advantages;

-- · our efforts to protect our intellectual property rights may not be effective in preventing misappropriation of our technology; or - · our efforts may not prevent the development and design by others of products or technologies similar to or competitive with, or superior to those we develop.
+- · our applications for patents, trademarks and copyrights relating to our business may not be granted and, if granted, may be challenged or invalidated; - issued trademarks, copyrights, or patents may not provide us with any competitive advantages; - · our efforts to protect our intellectual property rights may not be effective in preventing misappropriation of our technology; or - · our efforts may not prevent the development and design by others of products or technologies similar to or competitive with, or superior to those we develop.